Innovative Applications of Vacuum Insulated Glass in Modern Architecture: A Supplier's Perspective

 1. Commercial High-Rise Buildings: Redefining Energy Performance

-Core advantage: U-values as low as 0.4 W/(m²·K) – 3× superior to triple-glazed units.
+Core advantage of the vacuum insulated glass: U-values as low as 0.4 W/(m²·K) – 3× superior to triple-glazed units.

 Implementation cases: